Free forklift 500-hour service procedure

 Preview the template

-What is a forklift 500-hour service?
+What is a forklift 500-hour service procedure?

 A 500-hour service is the second tier of scheduled preventive maintenance for a counterbalance forklift.
 It is performed every 500 engine hours (or approximately every 12-20 weeks of typical warehouse or yard operation) and is classified as an intermediate service.
 The 500-hour service includes every task from the 250-hour minor service (carry-forward), plus additional items that address components with longer service intervals.
 These additional tasks include fuel filter replacement (diesel), outer air filter replacement, hydraulic return filter replacement, transmission oil level and condition check, mast roller and steer axle bush inspection, spark plug replacement (LPG/petrol), brake adjustment and drum/disc inspection, battery load testing, LPG vapouriser cleaning, exhaust system inspection and hydraulic oil sampling for laboratory analysis.